MicrosoftDocs/win32/desktop-src/ICS/adding-a-service-exception.md

 ---
 title: Adding a Service Rule
-description: This example adds a service rule in the local public store using the Windows Firewall with Advanced Security APIs.VB' This VBScript file includes sample code that adds a service rule ' in the local public store using the Microsoft Windows Firewall APIs. ms.assetid: 'dc6ffdd3-b583-4d19-a261-847d3b8f72c7'
+description: This example adds a service rule in the local public store using the Windows Firewall with Advanced Security APIs.VB This VBScript file includes sample code that adds a service rule  in the local public store using the Microsoft Windows Firewall APIs. ms.assetid: dc6ffdd3-b583-4d19-a261-847d3b8f72c7 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding a Service Rule